wavefrontHQ/docs/pages/doc/integrations_aws_overview.md

 You can use the Amazon Web Services integration for initial setup, but additional steps might be needed for some of the services.
 This page gives an overview.

 {% include note.html content="You must have the [**Proxies** permission](permissions_overview.html) to set up an AWS integration.
-If you do not have permission, the UI menu selections, buttons, and links you use to perform the tasks are not visible." %}
+If you do not have this permission, the UI menu selections, buttons, and links you use to perform the tasks are not visible." %}

 ## Basics